Nara Prefecture: From the establishment of Nara Prefecture to the present

 The economic dependency to Osaka even characterizes today's Nara Prefecture, for many inhabitants commute to Osaka to work or study there.

-On 8 July 2022, former Prime Minister Shinzo Abe was assassinated while making a campaign stop for his Liberal Democratic Party in Nara.

 Geography

 Nara Prefecture is part of the Kansai, or Kinki, region of Japan, and is located in the middle of the Kii Peninsula on the western half of Honshu.
 Nara Prefecture is landlocked.
 It is bordered to the west by Wakayama Prefecture and Osaka Prefecture; on the north by Kyoto Prefecture and on the east by Mie Prefecture.

 Nara Prefecture is 78.5 km from east to west and 103.6 km from north to south.

 Most of the prefecture is covered by mountains and forests, leaving an inhabitable area of only 851 km2.
 The ratio of inhabitable area to total area is 23%, ranked 43rd among the 47 prefectures in Japan.

 Nara Prefecture is bisected by the Japan Median Tectonic Line (MTL) running through its territory east to west, along the Yoshino River.
 On the northern side of the MTL is the so-called Inner Zone, where active faults running north to south are still shaping the landscape.
 The Ikoma Mountains in the northwest form the border with Osaka Prefecture.
 The Nara Basin, which lies to the east of these mountains, contains the highest concentration of population in Nara Prefecture.
 Further east are the Kasagi Mountains, which separate the Basin from the Yamato Highlands.

 South of the MTL is the Outer Zone, comprising the Kii Mountains, which occupy about 60% of the land area of the prefecture.
 The Ōmine Range is in the center of the Kii Mountains, running north to south, with steep valleys on both sides.
 The tallest mountain in Nara Prefecture, and indeed in the Kansai region, is Mount Hakkyō.
 To the west, separating Nara Prefecture from Wakayama Prefecture, is the Obako Range, with peaks around 1300 m.
 To the east, bordering Mie Prefecture, is the Daikō Range, including Mount Ōdaigahara.
 This mountainous region is also home to a World Heritage Site, the Sacred Sites and Pilgrimage Routes in the Kii Mountain Range".

 About 17% of the total land area of the prefecture is designated as National Park land, comprising the Yoshino-Kumano National Park, Kongō-Ikoma-Kisen, Kōya-Ryūjin, Murō-Akame-Aoyama, and Yamato-Aogaki Quasi-National Parks; and the Tsukigase-Kōnoyama, Yata, and Yoshinogawa-Tsuboro Prefectural Natural Parks.